adoptium/temurin-build/RELEASING.md

 5. Once everything has been published to GitHub, use the [EclipseMirror](https://ci.eclipse.org/temurin-compliance/job/EclipseMirror/) job to mirror the artifacts to our Eclipse server for backup purposes.
 Note that this will need to be done by a team member in the temurin-compliance project (Run once for each of the releases)

-6. Publicise the Temurin release
+6. Publicise the Temurin release:

 - Via slack on the Adoptium #release channel
 - Find someone with the appropriate authority (Carmen, George, Martijn, Shelley, Stewart, Tim) to post a tweet about the new release from the Adoptium twitter account